The sources below are from the Hong Kong Government.

 Search for information using industry classification codes

-You can search the Library databases Business Source Complete and ABI/INFORM (Advanced search) by NAICS code to find articles, reports, and more about an industry.
+You can search the Library databases Business Source Complete and ProQuest One Business (Advanced search) by NAICS code to find articles, reports, and more about an industry.
 Search the Library database OSIRIS (company financial information) by SIC, NAICS, NACE, GICS, and more to find public companies by industry.

 Search the CityU LibraryFind by Subject to locate historical and some current statistics available in both print and electronic format.